Declare amounts over $10,000 USD

 Military Service for Dual U.S. – Eritrean citizens: The National Service Proclamation of October 1995 states that any national between the age of 18 and 50 shall have a duty to participate in National Service.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 Eritrean law enforcement officials routinely block access to foreign nationals in detention.
 The U.S. Embassy therefore may not receive notification or be allowed access to you if you are detained.
+You may ask your family members to contact the Embassy on your behalf.
 See our webpage for further information.

 Phone Service: Cellular phones are the norm, yet landlines are available in most homes and are more reliable than cellular service.
 It is very difficult for a tourist to obtain a SIM card for cellular service.
 There is no data service or roaming available.